UPDATED MAY 22, 2020

 If you need help feeding your children or know someone who does, please reach out to one of our social workers by calling 706-387-7390 or 706-387-7391 or 706-387-7392.
 Click here to learn more about the social workers, school nurses and clinic aides who serve our children.

-iServe’s mobile food pantry will be at the Lanier Tech, Commerce campus, parking lot on Saturday, April 11, and at the Pendergrass Flea Market in Jefferson on Tuesday, April 14.
+iServe’s mobile food pantry will be at the Lanier Tech, Commerce campus, parking lot on Saturday, April 11, and at the Pendergrass Flea Market in Jefferson on Tuesday, April 21 (corrected date; NOT April 14).
 Volunteers are needed at 6:45 am, and food distribution begins at 7 a.m. (with social distancing arrangements in place for everyone’s safety).

 For more information and details on how you can help and/or get help, visit iserveministries.org.